How hostess bars and cherry blossoms helped undermine Japan’s coronavirus response

 In Tokyo, though, nightlife was still humming.

-The idea of Japanese exceptionalism had taken root: infections were low, people believed, because Japanese people wear masks, rarely shake hands, and take off their shoes indoors.
+The idea of Japanese exceptionalism had taken root: Infections were low, people believed, because Japanese people wear masks, rarely shake hands and don’t wear their shoes indoors.

 In the documentary, NHK said a “chasm had opened up” between the sense of crisis felt by Oshitani’s team and the public’s relaxed attitude.

-The public broadcaster did not say so, but in the middle stood a government and bureaucracy that refused to admit its initial low-cost strategy was failing.
+The public broadcaster did not say so, but in the middle stood a government and bureaucracy that refused to admit that its initial low-cost strategy was failing.

-“Traditionally speaking and historically speaking, Japan isn’t very good at changing strategy,” said Kentaro Iwata, an infectious disease expert at Kobe University.
+“Traditionally speaking and historically speaking, Japan isn’t very good at changing strategy,” said Kentaro Iwata, an infectious-disease expert at Kobe University.

-“When we begin one strategy, we are very poor at converting it to Plan B, or even thinking of Plan B, because thinking of plan B is a sign of admitting the failure of Plan A,” Iwata said.
+“When we begin one strategy, we are very poor at converting it to Plan B, or even thinking of Plan B, because thinking of Plan B is a sign of admitting the failure of Plan A,” Iwata said.
 “And lots of people who are in charge of infection control, particularly the bureaucrats, really dislike the possibility of failure.”

-Soon after, the Japanese Medical Association warned the health care system was on the verge of breakdown.
+Soon after, the Japanese Medical Association warned that the health-care system was on the verge of breakdown.
 The Japanese Society for Intensive Care Medicine warned of a critical shortage of ICU beds and nurses.

 Finally, on April 7, the government acted.
 Abe declared a one-month state of emergency covering seven of the country’s 47 prefectures.
 On April 16, he extended the state of emergency to cover the whole country.

-But the measures remain incomplete: nightclubs have been asked to close, but bars and restaurants are allowed to stay open until 8 p.m.
+But the measures remain incomplete: Nightclubs have been asked to close, but bars and restaurants are allowed to stay open until 8 p.m.

-Nor has everyone learned their lesson.
-On April 9, opposition lawmaker Takashi Takai visited a club offering sexual services in Tokyo’s Kabuchiko district.
+Not everyone has learned a lesson.
+On April 9, opposition lawmaker Takashi Takai visited a club offering sex services in Tokyo’s Kabukicho district.
 Exposed by a local magazine, he resigned.

 The government, too, seemed to have a blind spot.
-It had ignored sex workers when it initially drew up its economic relief package, only changing course and making them eligible for compensation payments after an outcry from activists and opposition politicians.
+It had ignored sex workers when it initially drew up its economic relief package, and changed course to make them eligible for compensation payments only after an outcry from activists and opposition politicians.

 Commuter traffic on Tokyo’s metro system has fallen by 60 or 70 percent, while the number of people at busy spots in the city is down a similar amount.
-That’s short of the official target for an 80 percent reduction in social contacts.
+That’s short of the official target of an 80 percent reduction in social contacts.

-The daily count of new infections has stabilized but not fallen sharply, and fears are rising the government will not be able to lift the state of emergency on May 6.
+The daily count of new infections has stabilized but not fallen sharply, and fears are rising that the government will not be able to lift the state of emergency on May 6.

 Last week, Abe asked the people of Japan to “take a fresh look at their behavior.”